We begin this study with:

 This study begins by examining how Israel served YHVH under the Sinai covenant.
 Paul describes this system as “oldness of letter” because it operates through written commands, external compliance, and covenant boundaries that must be maintained through actions, words, and required inaction.

-The Sinai covenant forms a complete structure of worship, purity, identity, justice, and national life.
+The Sinia covenant forms a complete structure of worship, purity, identity, justice, and national life.
 Those under this covenant do the will of YHVH by remaining inside its system and observing its requirements exactly as written.

 This first page outlines what Moses wrote — the original Torah delivered at Mount Sinai.